CavinKare-Digital/SSFA_TSO/README.md

 # SSFA Top performers TSOs

 ## Objective:
-To find top perfomers with thier achievements(in %) across six months
+To find top performers with thier achievements(in %) across six months.

 ## Steps:
 * To find trend across the months :